Lenovo Idea Centre Mini 5i Review

 Because it’s a kind of a mid-range computer it’s fine for home and office work if you’re looking to replace your office computer but be at home while you’re doing your office work your zoom calls doing two things at once streaming your zoom call while maybe even streaming some YouTube and the other window you know that sort of thing.

-It has intel UHD 630 graphics this is desktop processor we don’t see that intel iris xc graphics that we have seen on mobile platforms and again it’s not a gaming pc but it’s competent for daily tasks and that’s actually suitable enough for hobbyist and home photoshop use.
+It has Intel UHD 630 graphics this is a desktop processor we don’t see the intel iris xc graphics that we have seen on mobile platforms and again it’s not a gaming pc but it’s competent for daily tasks and that’s suitable enough for hobbyist and home photoshop use.

-Ports on this are plentiful five USB 3.2 ports including one front facing there’s a USB C 302 front facing port no thunderbolt 3 here though however headphone jacks on the front and on the rear, you have full size HDMI full slides display port and you’ve got ethernet on board and also you have intel wireless WI FI 6 on board with Bluetooth 5.1.
+Ports on this are plentiful five USB 3.2 ports including one front-facing there’s a USB C 302 front-facing port no thunderbolt 3 here though however headphone jacks on the front and the rear, you have full-size HDMI full slides display port and you’ve got ethernet onboard and also you have intel wireless WI FI 6 on board with Bluetooth 5.1.

 So good connectivity no speaker built in so obviously you’re going to want to plug in some speakers or some headphones or something like that but good connectivity all right to get inside there are two levels of disassembly almost literally levels and the first one is the easier less complicated one just rip off the rug top right to get to the compartment which houses the two ram slots and the m.2 SSD slot.